PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Related Works

 Our work is most similar to \textit{image-based} GNVS methods, generally based on pose-aware conditional diffusion models.
-Zero-123 \cite{liu2023zero1to3,deitke2023objaverse}, 3DiM \cite{watson2022novel}, Viewset-Diffusion \cite{szymanowicz23viewset_diffusion}, and RenderDiffusion \cite{anciukevicius2022renderdiffusion} focus on object-centric NVS, whereas our method operates on full scenes and enables indefinite extrapolation.
+A number of approaches (e.g., \cite{liu2023zero1to3,deitke2023objaverse,watson2022novel,szymanowicz23viewset_diffusion,anciukevicius2022renderdiffusion}) focus on object-centric NVS, whereas our method operates on full scenes and enables indefinite extrapolation.
 In the scene-centric domain, GeoGPT \cite{rombach2021geometry}, LookOut \cite{ren2022look}, PhotoCon \cite{Yu2023PhotoconsistentNVS}, and Tseng et al.\ \cite{poseguideddiffusion} generate autoregressive sequences; however, while scene structure is coarsely preserved, dramatic changes can still occur across frames.
-Video generative models struggle with similar challenges (e.g., \cite{geyer2023tokenflow,blattmann2023align}), albeit without the {3D} aspects of the problem.
-These methods suffer from error accumulation across trajectories and ``loop inconsistencies'' (where returning to the same viewpoint does not preserve previously observed structure), induced by the pose ordering.
+Previous video generative models struggle with similar challenges (e.g., \cite{geyer2023tokenflow,blattmann2023align}), albeit without the {3D} aspects.
+These methods suffer from error accumulation across trajectories and ``loop inconsistencies'', where returning to the same viewpoint does not preserve previously observed structure.
 We show that a set-based approach can substantially mitigate such issues.